Buffalo, New York

 Due to its mid-20th century sewer design, Buffalo still typically experiences nearly 2 billion gallons of combined sewer overflow (CSO) annually, discharging into its receiving waterways.

-As the level of national awareness for the need to protect our nation’s water resources continued to grow, federal and state regulators began pursuing a consent decree in 2006 requiring further improvements to Buffalo’s collection system.
+As the level of national awareness for the need to protect our nation’s water resources continued to grow, federal and state regulators began pursuing a consent agreement in 2006 requiring further improvements to Buffalo’s collection system.
 Recognizing the generally inadequate stormwater capabilities of their existing combined sewer system, the Buffalo Sewer Authority (BSA) began to prepare a comprehensive watershed improvement plan with grey, green and smart sewer solutions.
 After years of negotiations, the City and its partners came to an agreement and in 2014 BSA received approval of their Long-Term Control Plan for CSO abatement, which had an earlier estimated budget of $525 million.
 With the City facing limited funds from a reduced taxpayer base, BSA needed an innovative approach to address CSOs.

 City officials knew they couldn’t continue operating their collection system the same way they had been since the 1950s, and costly investments in new gray infrastructure like tunnels and storage tanks were equally as infeasible.
 Xylem, along with BSA’s talented team of engineers and consultants, worked together to begin designing and implementing a real-time decision support system (RT-DSS) across the city.

 The RT-DSS strategy focused on building and controlling inline storage vaults to transform Buffalo’s massive gravity sewer system into a managed conveyance and storage system.
-The goal of the RT-DSS program is to minimize and/or eliminate CSOs by retrofitting the operational behavior of the existing infrastructure using Xylem’s BLU-X™ for Collection System Optimization.
+The goal of the RT-DSS program is to minimize and/or eliminate CSOs by retrofitting the operational behavior of the existing infrastructure using Xylem’s BLU-X™ Wastewater Network Optimization.
 Sixteen RT-DSS sites were identified for inline storage and optimal conveyance throughout the City.
 These sites were selected for maximum return of investment, and the first two sites selected for implementation were chosen as a representative sample of all the sites.

 “The first three sites alone have reduced Buffalo’s CSO volume more than 100 million gallons more than what was originally anticipated assuming all 16 sites were implemented…meaning that BSA’s RT-DSS program could end up reducing CSOs by 3-4 times as much as originally projected.”